develephant/coronium-core-docs/docs-src/docs/client-guide/index.md

 core.api.echo({name="Jimmy"}, apiResponse)
 ```

-!!! tip
+!!! tip ""
-    See each client-side module for full usage instructions and examples.
+    See each client-side module documentation for full usage instructions and examples.